Sometimes we forget that dogs are not human.

 It’s no wonder then that we often think our dogs are little humans that can eat whatever we can.

-It is important to realise, however, that dogs are physiologically very different to humans, especially when it comes to what they can and can’t eat.
+It is important to realize, however, that dogs are physiologically very different from humans, especially when it comes to what they can and can’t eat.

 This article will discuss and answer the following very commonly asked questions: